We offer innovative solutions and value added services for metal recycling, reusing and reducing.

 The Company will make available minutes of general meetings to shareholders upon their request.

 The Company acknowledges that voting by poll in all its general meetings is integral in the enhancement of corporate governance.
 The Company adheres to the requirements of the Listing Manual of the SGX-ST and the Code where all resolutions at the Company's general meetings held on or after 1 August 2015, are put to vote by poll.
 The detailed results of each resolution are announced via SGXNet after the general meetings.
-For cost effectiveness of the Company, the voting of the resolutions at the Company's general meetings is conducted by manual polling.
-The detailed results of each resolution are announced via SGXNet after the general meetings.
+The Company has adopted electronic polls for all resolutions noted at the AGM held in FY2018.

 In compliance with Rule 1207(19) of the SGX-ST Listing Manual, the Company had adopted a Code of Best Practices to provide guidance to its officers on securities transactions by the Company and its officers.